lostbean/sagents/docs/middleware.md

 ## State Schema

-Define what metadata your middleware stores for serialization:
+Define what metadata your middleware stores for serialization by returning a schema module:

 ```elixir
 defmodule MyApp.Middleware.Preferences do